petrichorFTK/stomping-ground/README.md

 I needed a way to quickly add boxes to an ever expanding home 'virtualizes' lab to meet my needs.
 This is just a quick and dirty start that I will add too.

+Pre-requisites: You will need to install Vagrant.
+If you do not already have it installed you can download it from Hashicorp.
+Once you have your folder structure in place run: vagrant init

+This will place a default Vagrantfile in that folder, replace that file with the one here then run: vagrant up

 Things to note:
 1. I do not use Vagrant's default key so I encourage you to generate your own keys and place them in the same directory where you are running Vagrant.